d33tah/tibiaproxy/README.txt

 ==============

 Currently, only a small fraction of the Tibia protocol is implemented and none of the features are guaranteed to work.
-The real_tibia mode doesn't work yet.
 Also, I received reports about bot lagging under Windows.

 TO-DO list
 ==========

 * clean up the code, add the missing documentation
-* add real Tibia support
 * investigate the Windows lagging problem
 * investigate why sometimes the server message has incorrect length